-OBJECTIVE CRITERIA TYPE-SPECIFIC EVALUATION CRITERIA: CAPITAL PROJECTS (30 points) SAFETY BENEFITS (12 points) Bicycle safety (6 points) Improving safety on the regional transportation network is one of the MPO's key goals.
+ОВЈЕСТІVЕ CRITERIA FACTORS TYPE-SPECIFIC EVALUATION CRITERIA: CAPITAL PROJECTS (30 points) SAFETY BENEFITS (12 points) Bicycle safety (6 points) Improving safety on the regional transportation network is one of the MPO's key goals.
 This criterion would award points to projects that improve safety for the most vulnerable users of the network - people walking and people riding bicycles.
 An overall score of the effectiveness of bicycle safety countermeasures will be made through professional judgement comparing existing facilities, safety issues, use, and desired/anticipated use to the proposed bicycle safety countermeasures planned to be implemented as part of the project.
-Total effectiveness of bicycle safety countermeasures (6 points) Existing and potential bicyclist usage of the improvements.
+Total effectiveness of bicycle safety countermeasures (6 points) Existing and potential bicyclist usage of the infrastructure and effectiveness of the expected safety improvements.
 Pedestrian safety (6 points) An overall score of the effectiveness of pedestrian safety countermeasures will be made through professional judgement comparing existing facilities, safety issues, use, and desired/anticipated use to the proposed pedestrian safety countermeasures planned to be implemented as part of the project.
-Total effectiveness of pedestrian safety countermeasures (6 points) Existing and potential pedestrian usage of the improvements.
-Lifecycle cost-effectiveness (10 points) In addition to the initial construction costs, the MPO is concerned that projects funded through the Community Connection Program remain fiscally sustainable after MPO- awarded funding runs out.
+Total effectiveness of pedestrian safety countermeasures (6 points) Existing and potential pedestrian usage of the infrastructure and effectiveness of the expected safety improvements.
+Lifecycle cost-effectiveness (10 points) In addition to the initial construction costs, the MPO is concerned that projects funded through the Community Connection Program remain fiscally sustainable after MPO-awarded funding runs out.
 Projects proposed to the program should be cost-effective compared to potential alternatives, and proponents should demonstrate that local maintenance budgets will be able to accommodate the increased costs of maintaining the project.
-Lifecycle Alternatives Analysis (5 Points) Presence of a cost-effectiveness analysis in the quantitative.
-Maintenance budget and plan (5 Points) Identification of a maintenance plan for the funds.
+Lifecycle Alternatives Analysis (5 Points) Presence of a cost-effectiveness analysis in the application and whether the analysis is qualitative or quantitative.
+Maintenance budget and plan (5 Points) Identification of a maintenance plan for the project, including the entity responsible for it and a source of funds.
 Resilience to weather and environmental hazards (8 points) Resilience in the face of increasingly destructive storms and weather hazards is a growing concern in the Boston region, and is codified in the MPO's System Preservation goal.
 Project proponents should demonstrate that their project will not cause damage to a sensitive ecosystem and that it will be able to resist damage from extreme weather events.
-Impact on areas of environmental concern (6 points) Magnitude of the project's environmental im Relationship to resilience plans (2 points) Whether the project is included in local resili TYPE-SPECIFIC CRITERIA: OPERATIONAL PROJECTS Long-Term Financial Plan (12 points) Annual operating costs (2 points) Whether the estimate of operating costs is p Annual maintenance costs (1 point) Whether the estimate of maintenance costs All other costs (1 point) Whether the estimate of other costs is prese Fare structure (2 points) Presence of a detailed description of the pro Plan for fiscal sustainability (6 points) Whether the application identifies full fundin 1, 2, 3 or more years.
+Impact on areas of environmental concern (6 points) Magnitude of the project's environmental impact, positive or negative.
+Relationship to resilience plans (2 points) Whether the project is included in local resilience plans.
+TYPE-SPECIFIC CRITERIA: OPERATIONAL PROJECTS Long-Term Financial Plan (12 points) Annual operating costs (2 points) Whether the estimate of operating costs is present and realistic.
+Annual maintenance costs (1 point) Whether the estimate of maintenance costs is present and realistic.
+All other costs (1 point) Whether the estimate of other costs is present and realistic.
+Fare structure (2 points) Presence of a detailed description of the proposed fare structure and explanation thereof.
+Plan for fiscal sustainability (6 points) Whether the application identifies full funding for the project (reflecting a local match to MPO funds) for 0, 1, 2, 3 or more years.